Leo-Simpson/c-lasso/README.md

 STABILITY SELECTION PARAMETERS: method = first;  lamin = 0.01;  B = 50;  q = 10;  pourcent_nS = 0.5;  threshold = 0.9;  numerical_method = ODE
 ```
+As we have not specified any problem, algorithm, or model selection settings, this problem instance
+represents the *default* settings for a c-lasso instance.
+It assumes the problem to be of regression type and
+solves formulation [R3].
+For model selection, stability selection (see [Reference](#references) [4] for details)
+at a theoretically derived &lambda; value.

-We can solve the c-lasso problem instance using
+You can solve the corresponding c-lasso problem instance using

 ```python
 problem.solve()
 ```

+After completion, the results of the optimization and model selection

 ```python
 print(problem.solution)
 ```

-Results :

 ```